How big a loss to Russia is the sinking of the Moskva missile cruiser? | Law-Order

 No. It had anti-ship missiles and surface-to-air missiles, but was not equipped with Russia's latest generation Kalibr cruise missiles or hypersonic missiles.
 HOW MODERN A SHIP WAS IT?

 Not very.
 Designed in the 1970s Soviet Union during the Cold War, it was conceived to destroy U.S. aircraft carriers and had been in service for nearly four decades.
 It underwent an extensive refit, and according to Britain's Ministry of Defence, only returned to operational status in 2021.
 Despite that refit, some of its hardware remained outdated.
 HOW BIG A BLOW TO RUSSIAN MILITARY PRIDE IS THE SINKING?
 It's a bitter loss for the Russian military as the ship, though ageing, was a symbol of the Crimea-based Black Sea Fleet and of Russian military pride.
 If it was holed by Ukrainian anti-ship missiles, it would be the biggest Russian warship to be lost in action since 1941, when German dive bombers crippled the Soviet battleship Marat in Kronshtadt harbour.
+The sinking, whether by Ukrainian missile strikes or through a mishap, “is a major propaganda victory for Ukraine,” said an assessment by the ISW.
 Western diplomats and experts expect senior officers in the Black Sea Fleet to lose their jobs over the sinking.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)